 Our business consists primarily of taking deposits from the general public and investing those deposits, together with funds generated from operations and borrowings, in one- to four-family residential real estate loans, commercial real estate and land loans, home equity loans and lines of credit and construction loans.
 To a lesser extent, we also make commercial business loans, multi-family real estate loans and other consumer loans.
-At December 31, 2018, \$73.6 million, or 59.4% of our total loan portfolio, was comprised of one- to four-family residential real estate loans.
-At that same date, \$17.6 million, or 14.2% of our total loan portfolio, was comprised of commercial real estate and land loans, and \$13.8 million, or 11.1% of our total loan portfolio, was comprised of consumer loans, all but \$9,000 of which were home equity loans and lines of credit.
+At December 31, 2019, \$65.4 million, or 57.1% of our total loan portfolio, was comprised of one- to four-family residential real estate loans.
+At that same date, \$20.8 million, or 18.2% of our total loan portfolio, was comprised of commercial real estate and land loans, and \$9.7 million, or 8.5% of our total loan portfolio, was comprised of home equity and other consumer loans, all but \$8,000 of which were home equity loans and lines of credit.

-During the past year, we have hired new senior officers and credit support staff to support the managed growth of our lending operations using the proceeds of the offering.
+In connection with our mutual to stock conversion and related stock offering in 2017, we have hired a new Mortgage Operations Manager and credit support staff to support the managed growth of our lending operations using the proceeds of the offering.
 We intend to increase our commercial real estate, construction and home equity lending.
 We consider these areas to be part of our core competencies and historical strengths.

 We also emphasize mortgage banking with four mortgage loan officers.
-Our revenue from gain on sales of loans was \$1.5 million and \$1.9 million for the years ended December 31, 2018 and 2017, respectively.
-We intend to expand our mortgage lending business, including the addition of up to six new commission-based mortgage lenders locally over the next three years, and the addition of a national mortgage lending division in 2019.
+Our revenue from gain on sales of loans was \$2.4 million and \$1.5 million for the years ended December 31, 2019 and 2018, respectively.
+We intend to expand our mortgage lending business, including the addition of up to six new commission-based mortgage lenders locally over the next three years.

 We offer a variety of deposit accounts, including checking accounts, savings accounts, money market demand accounts and certificate of deposit accounts.
 We utilize advances from the FHLB-Cincinnati for liquidity and for asset/liability management purposes.
-At December 31, 2018, we had no advances outstanding with the FHLB-Cincinnati.
+At December 31, 2019, we had no advances outstanding with the FHLB-Cincinnati.